NASA Logo, National Aeronautics and Space Administration

 The Quasi-biennial Oscillation (QBO) is a tropical, lower stratospheric, downward propagating zonal wind variation, with an average period of ~28 months.
 The importance of the QBO is that it dominates the variability of the tropical lower stratospheric meteorology [Wallace, 1973].
 The QBO is also important for seasonal forecasting, and the QBO controls stratospheric ozone and water variability that can modulate surface ultra-violet (UV) and infrared (IR) radiation.

 Ebdon [1960] and Reed et al. [1961] independently first detected the QBO in the early 1960s.
-Tropical radiosonde wind observations that document the QBO have been made continuously since 1953 [e.g., Naujokat, 1986], and these early observations are available as a continuous time series to the present at the Freie Universitat of Berlin.
+Tropical radiosonde wind observations that document the QBO have been made continuously since 1953 [e.g., Naujokat, 1986], and these early observations are available at the Freie Universität of Berlin.

 A comprehesive QBO summary (with a description of the cause of the QBO) can be found in Baldwin et al. [2001].